Bartel-Group/pydmclab/docs.md

 ### `get_query`

+- a generic version is available at `pydmclab.hpc.helpers.get_query`
 - you will often have to modify arguments in this function (and potentially modify the function itself!)
 - you need one or more structures to start with
 - these structures could come from Materials Project, experimental collaborators, your own previous calculations, someone else's calculations, etc.